nub2K23/WT/README.md

-Below is a clean, well-structured **README.md** you can drop into a lab folder containing HTML, CSS, JS, and PHP code.
-If you want it customized to a specific project name or instructions, just tell me!

----

 # **Lab Project – HTML, CSS, JavaScript & PHP**

 This repository contains a lab exercise demonstrating the integration of **front-end** (HTML, CSS, JavaScript) and **back-end** (PHP) web technologies.
 The code in this folder is intended to help you understand how these components work together to build a functional web application.